 - Frankish inheritance laws were partible (all heirs had a share in the estate), rather than based on primogeniture.
 Since the royal lands were considered personal property, the early dynasties often split the realm among all heirs, deigning one as high king.
 The Capetians would find various ways to game this system until the laws were changed.

 - Inheritance was only through the male line.
 Women could not inherit the throne, nor pass a claim to it onto their male descendants.
-This point of law was cited by French lawyers in the 14th century to deny Edward III of England (a maternal grandson of Philip IV, and his closest blood relative after the death of his last son) any legal claim to the French throne.
+This point of law was cited by French lawyers in the 14th century to deny Edward III of England (a maternal grandson of Philippe IV, and his closest blood relative after the death of his last son) any legal claim to the French throne.
 Most dependent holdings of the French crown were held under different traditional law codes allowing female succession (Frankish practice was that each tribe was governed under its own laws and traditions).
 This created the appearance that Salic law (the old law of the Salic Franks, to whom the Merovingians had belonged) was altered ad hoc solely to deny the throne to a political opponent.
 Especially as French lawyers did not invoke it until after Edward III's death.

 The title is translated "I am the state